 Sustainable aquaculture systems

-Aquaculture is now recognised as the fastest growth sector of agribusiness on a global scale with an estimated annual increase in production amounting to over 10 per cent, with nearly 50 per cent of total seafood production derived from various culture systems (FAO 2006).
+Aquaculture is now recognised as the fastest growth sector of agribusiness on a global scale with an annual increase in production amounting to around 8 per cent, with now accounts for about 50 per cent of total seafood production derived from various culture systems.

 Learning and assessment

 You’ll learn about the scale and nature of the global industry through specialised modules.
 Teaching is primarily delivered through lectures, seminars, practical sessions and field trips.
 To ensure that the programme reflects the very cutting-edge issues of the industry, guest lectures from farmers, aquarists, regulatory bodies and various stakeholders from the industry are employed, as well as the inclusion of national and international field trips.